2026/2027 Season

 Become a Season Subscriber Now and Save

-Become a Texas Theatre and Dance subscriber and you’ll save up to 25% on adult ticket prices (additional discounts available for UT Faculty/Staff and Students) when you join us for our Subscription Series performances.
+Don't miss a thing with Texas Theatre and Dance's Season Subscription Package!
+Become a season subscriber and you’ll save up to 25% on adult ticket prices (additional discounts available for UT faculty/staff and students) when you join us for our 2026/2027 Season performances.

-Flex Pass options and individual show tickets will be available in early August.
+Flex Pass options and individual show tickets will be available on August 3, 2026.

 OSCAR G. BROCKETT THEATRE